keyofegoism/sm_practice_hack/README.md

 - Teleporting from Ceres to Zebes is fixed (Pinkus)
 - Samus can move immediately after teleporting (Pinkus)
 - Shinespark Timer removed from InfoHUD display options to fix infinite timer bug
+- Fix room timers using 60 frames per second instead of 50

 ## Known Issues:

 * The counter for game time in the current room will erroneously pause in some situations where Samus is unable to move.
 Examples include time spent in the InfoHUD menu and being grabbed by the bowling chozo or Ridley during the death animation.
 This does not affect overall game time displayed under Grapple and Xray.
-* Room timers still consider 60 frames as 1 second.